Italian Premier Mario Draghi says he will resign - NewsBreak

 Draghi met later Thursday with President Sergio Mattarella to decide on the next steps, including a possible offer to resign.
 Draghi has repeatedly made it clear that the populists were among the coalition partners that signed up to be part of his government last year and that he wouldn’t continue without them.

-Mattarella could accept or reject any resignation by Draghi.
+Mattarella could accept or reject Draghi’s resignation.
 The president could also ask Draghi to go before Parliament in the coming days to seek a formal vote on the government itself, to see if the ranks of squabbling allies would rally around him.

 Mattarella had tapped the former European Central Bank chief — who was known as “Super Mario” for his “whatever it takes” rescue of the euro — to pull Italy out of the coronavirus pandemic and lay the groundwork to make use of billions in European Union pandemic recovery funds.